isabella232/mobile-services.de-DE/help/using/in-app-messaging/t-create-push-message/c-troubleshooting-push-messaging.md

 >[!CAUTION]
 >
 >After you create a push message for an app that is using a VRS and click **[!UICONTROL Save &amp; Send]**, an alert appears that reminds you ensure that each app that is listed **must** have a valid certificate.
 Wenn nicht **alle** Apps über ein gültiges Zertifikat verfügen, werden Ihre Zielgruppensegmente möglicherweise auf unbestimmte Zeit auf die Blacklist gesetzt, sodass Sie betroffenen Benutzern künftig keine Push-Nachrichten mehr senden können.
-Weitere Informationen zu Zielgruppensegmenten finden [Sie unter Zielgruppe: Definieren und Konfigurieren von Zielgruppenoptionen für Push-Nachrichten](/help/using/in-app-messaging/t-create-push-message/c-audience-push-message.md).
+Weitere Informationen zu Zielgruppensegmenten finden Sie unter [Zielgruppe: Zielgruppenoptionen für Push-Nachrichten](/help/using/in-app-messaging/t-create-push-message/c-audience-push-message.md)definieren und konfigurieren.